icook/yota/README.md

 Any and all contributions to Yota are gladly welcomed.
 Simply fork the repository and make a pull request with your addition or open an issue for the maintainers to consider.
-If you're looking to help out, there are several tickets tagged with "maintinance" that can be completed.
+Please include 100% test coverage with all pull requests.
+If you're looking to help out, there are several tickets tagged with "maintinance" that should be easy starting point.
 Adding yourself to the CONTRIBUTORS.txt list when making a pull request is also encouraged.

 Latest Changes
 ================

-0.2.0 (2013-06-28)
+0.2.1 (2013-07-03)
 ------------------

 ### Features

-- Added some more built-in Nodes and Validators such as StrongPasswordValidator, MatchingValidator, RegexValidator, CheckboxNode, etc.

-- Refactored all validation functions to return both a success bool value alongside its output, making post-validation logic more clear and concise.

-### Refactor for Client Side Funcionality

-- Completely re-wrote the JavaScript library into a jQuery plugin.

-- Moved the selection loigc for Nodes that are "ready" to be validated into server side, incurring marginal overheads.

-- Changed the error_render call semantics to track which Nodes have errors and intelligently call the function.

-- Improved error rendering to support multiple errors.

-- Re-designed the semantic which finds the HTML node in which to place errors on a per Node basis. json_identifiers function now passes these details to the client side code allowing more flexible rendering.

-- Allowed per-Node logic for deciding if the Node is ready to be validated based on a list of visited Nodes.

-- Added a more robust render_success method that allows passing arbitrary information to drive things like redirects, etc.
+- Added a method to easily change error statuses after validation methods are run

-### Documentation
+### Bug Fixes

-- Large expansions in the documentation in almost all areas.
-More should be coming steadily in the next few weeks.

-- Re-wrote the yota_examples repository for improved clarity and commenting.
+- Textarea template whitespace was causing undesirable rendering

+- Updated the Button Node to use the proper template inheritence

+- Modified insert_validator to accept iterables as the other insert function does

+- Fixed a documentation bug giving the wrong attribute name for an action

 ### Maintenance/Stability

-- Introduced simple functional tests to attempt coverage for behaviour that cannot be unit tested

-- Added commenting and specificity to existing unit tests

-- Added more unit tests to regain near 100% coverage.
-Touch ups to come soon.
+- Wrote tests for all new features

+- Expanded details in minor places in documentation

+- Added checking on attribute name collisions with Nodes to make the mistakes easier to debug

 Installation
 ================